Outdoor Research Interstellar - Women's Review

 A combination of technical performance and a highly breathable membrane make the OR Interstellar a great choice if you tend to find yourself climbing or biking in stormy weather.
-Throughout testing, we found this model to lack a couple of essential features, which kept it out of reach of the award's circle.
+Throughout testing, we found this model to lack a couple of essential features, which keeps it out of reach of the award's circle.

 The Interstellar's 20D mechanical stretch ripstop face fabric is soft, flexible, and rather thin.
 Although we did not encounter any rips or tears throughout the testing process, we are not convinced of the longevity of the delicate nature of the fabric.
 And while the moderate stretch of this jacket makes it easier to wear, it does mean the DWR finish needs to be reapplied all the more often as it wears out quickly.
 We also tested the latest version of this jacket in a light, powdery blue, which unfortunately stains all too easily.

 The Interstellar weighs in at 9.2 ounces, putting it in the middle of the pack.
 One of the features we have found to be very necessary with rain jackets is the built-in stow pocket.
-The Interstellar doesn't disappoint, it packs down to a reasonably small size and stuffs right into its left-hand pocket, making it easy to stow away.
-Even though the Interstellar was a couple of ounces lighter, the Aspire still won out on packability, leaving the Interstellar close in the wake of our Editors' Choice award.
+The Interstellar doesn't disappoint; it packs down to a reasonably small size and stuffs into its left-hand pocket, making it easy to stow away.
+And while some jackets we tested feel like cramming an overpacked suitcase at the end of a two-week vacation, the Interstellar is refreshingly painless to pack away.

-With one of the highest price tags of the bunch, this is not a jacket for the budget minded individual.
-However, it will not disappoint if you are looking for a trusty rain jacket to partner up with whilst out pursuing your climbing endeavors.
+With one of the highest price tags of the bunch, this is not a jacket for the budget-minded individual.
+However, it will not disappoint if you are looking for a trusty rain jacket to partner up with while out pursuing your climbing endeavors.

-— Katherine Elliott
+— Maggie Brandenburg & Katherine Elliott